 ISBN 13: 9781841951379

 Blue sky with whie closd and a sombrero.
 White text is printed in a black circle.

 224 pages.
 196 x 120 mm

 Introduction by Jarvis Cooper

 White cover with the author's name in black.
-A red circle appears with the book title and information on the intro duction in white.
-An piece of origame sits below the red circle. /p>
+A red circle appears with the book title and information about the introduction in whte printing.
+An piece of origami sits below the red circle. /p>

 A16.8.1 - 1st printing, 2012